all-maps-lie/all-maps-lie-2020/README.md

 <!--

 * Everything is Spatial - overview of mapping, what is is, what it can be, and what it means for us in media art/design.
+  * A1: Paying Attention - assignment is about paying attention: defining a phenomenon to map and observe, learn about, investigate, and report on.
 *